BlueQuartzSoftware/simplnx/src/Plugins/ComplexCore/docs/ImportCSVDataFilter.md

 ![Input CSV File Field](Images/Import_CSV_1.png)

-If the chosen **Input CSV File** already has headers inside the file, the user can select the **My data has headers** checkbox.
+If the chosen **Input CSV File** already has headers inside the file, the user can select the **Input File Has Headers** checkbox.
 This enables the **Headers Line Number** spin box where the user can select which line of the file contains the headers.

 *NOTE*: The interface only allows importing data starting at the line after the chosen **Headers Line Number**.
-So, in the example below, the **Headers Line Number** is set to 1, so **Start Import At Row** defaults to 2 and has a range of 2-297 (this particular input file has 297 total lines).
+So, in the example below, the **Headers Line Number** is set to 1, so **Start Import Line Number** defaults to 2 and has a range of 2-297 (this particular input file has 297 total lines).
 The max range of **Headers Line Number** is, of course, set to 296 so that at least 1 line can be imported.

 ![Input CSV File Field](Images/Import_CSV_2.png)